MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Microsoft provides a set of facilities specific to C++ projects to help developers write and ship safer and more secure code.
 C++ developers should also adhere to security standards common to languages that generate executable code.
 Microsoft maintains a public OSS binary checker, BinSkim, that helps enforce use of many protections described below.
 For more information about BinSkim, see [Binskim user guide | GitHub](https://github.com/microsoft/binskim/blob/main/docs/UserGuide.md)

-Binary-level controls differ according to where they are applied in the engineering process.
-It is useful to distinguish among compiler and linker options that: are strictly compile time, alter code generation with run-time overhead, and alter code generation to achieve compatibility with OS protections.
+Binary-level controls differ according to where they're applied in the engineering process.
+It's useful to distinguish among compiler and linker options that: are strictly compile time, alter code generation with run-time overhead, and alter code generation to achieve compatibility with OS protections.

 Developer settings will tend towards enabling maximal static analysis, the production of private data to accelerate debugging, and so on.
 Release builds will be tuned to an appropriate combination of security, performance, and other code generation concerns.
 Release processes must be configured to properly generate and manage public vs. privately consumed build data (for example, public vs. private symbols).